 Despite obvious weaknesses (once per turn only, does not help teammates), this may be worthwhile for a few investigators since there are few alternatives.
 Like flashlight, this makes 2 evade enemies much easier to succeed against (only the auto-fail token fails), especially on expert mode.

-This card can help any Rouge or off-class Rouge paired with a Guardin with a Machete to get their engaged with an enemy.
+This card can help any Rouge or off-class Rouge paired with a Guardian with a Machete to get them engaged with an enemy.
 Also Rouges have spare actions to do this instead of wasting precious Machete-chopping time for the Guardian, and they may get it easier to activate Pickpocketing when doing so.